nedbat/scriv/docs/commands.rst

       --help               Show this message and exit.
 .. [[[end]]] (checksum: f652a3470da5f726b13ba076471b2444)

-The ``print`` command writes a changelog entry to STDOUT.
+The ``print`` command writes a changelog entry to standard out.

 If ``--output`` is provided, the changelog entry is written to the given file.

-If ``--version`` is given, the changelog entry is extracted from the CHANGELOG;
+If ``--version`` is given, the requested changelog entry is extracted from the CHANGELOG.
-if not, then the changelog entry is generated from fragment files.
+If not, then the changelog entry is generated from uncollected fragment files.

 .. include:: include/links.rst